secure-foundations/riptide-verification/README.md

 # Hardware Dependencies

 We have packed everything into two docker containers (one for x86_64 and one for ARM64).
-Please make sure that there is at least 10 GB of free disk space and 16 GB of memory.
+Please make sure that there is at least 20 GB of free disk space and 16 GB of memory.

-The artifact has been tested on the following set ups:
+The artifact has been tested on the following systems:

 - M1 Macbook Pro
-- …TODO
+- Ubuntu 21.04 on an x86_64 desktop

 # Getting Started Guide